MicrosoftDocs/win32/desktop-src/shell/sfvm-getbuttons.md

 ---
-Description: Allows the callback object to specify the buttons to be added to the toolbar.
+description: Allows the callback object to specify the buttons to be added to the toolbar.
 Used by IShellFolderViewCB::MessageSFVCB. ms.assetid: 0c0dbf61-9da9-4bcc-bad9-92c3f78db78f
 title: SFVM_GETBUTTONS message (Shlobj.h)
 ms.topic: reference